 For those interested in helping us catch dinner, we have few of fishing poles available.
 Some of the most commonly caught fish are pacu (Colossoma macropomum) and dorado (Brachyplatystoma rousseauxii).

 While minimizing our ecological footprint, we’ve developed trails to access key areas of the 80-hectare property.
 Guests are invited to explore whenever they choose.
-These well-maintained trails lead you through the forest to giant mapajo and oje trees, natural water springs and fruit forests.
+These trails lead you through the forest to giant mapajo and oje trees, natural water springs and fruit forests.

 We also maintain a trail through the old-growth rainforest on the other side of the Aquicuana Lake.
 This is a biodiverse area with lots of wildlife.
 We’ve spotted monkey’s, snakes, wild pigs, tapirs, deers, and even jaguars.

 Guests are encouraged to assist us in our reforestation and community development efforts.
 All retreat participants are provided baby fruiting trees, chacruna and ayahuasca vines to plant during their stay with us.